nain89/Mobile_SDK_Android/README.md

-MOLPay Mobile SDK 4.0.10 for Android
+MOLPay Mobile SDK 4.1.10 for Android
 =================================
+Latest update 2014/12/05

+-This update fixes the cimbclicks after transaction bug .

 Latest update 2014/11/24

 -SDK now allows grabing the transaction details using the orderId .